Cheescake15/SOC-Analyst-Handbook/CONTRIBUTING.md

 ## Ways to Contribute

-- correct technical or language errors;
+- correct technical or language errors
-- improve explanations;
+- improve explanations
-- propose safe hands-on labs;
+- propose safe hands-on labs
-- add or tune detection examples;
+- add or tune detection examples
-- improve diagrams;
+- improve diagrams
-- update references to official documentation.
+- update references to official documentation

 ## Contribution Process

-1. Create a branch with a descriptive name.
+1. Create a branch with a descriptive name
-2. Make focused changes.
+2. Make focused changes
-3. Test commands and detection examples where applicable.
+3. Test commands and detection examples where applicable
-4. Cite primary or official sources.
+4. Cite primary or official sources
-5. Open a pull request explaining what changed and why.
+5. Open a pull request explaining what changed and why

 ## Content Requirements